DataMaster-2501/DataMaster-Android-AdBlock-Hosts/README.md

 Keep in mind that if you really like to watch videos on news websites, then this list may not be for you.
-News sites like to hook Ad services into the video player code so by blocking one you break the other.🙄
+Some News sites like to hook Ad services into the video player code so by blocking one you break the other.🙄

-Please report any issue with this list!!
+Please report any issue with this list!!!
-Also if you have any feedback or want to help me out & suggestion a domain name or App to look at please do.
+Also if you have any feedback or want to help me out & suggestion a domain name or an App for me to look into please do so.

 My message to Web-Admins/Webmasters: I hear some of you feel that blocking ads is like stealing🙄.
 Grow a brain it is not stealing!! & blocking ads is like putting on a condom so I don't get hit by drive-by downloads trying to install a virus/malware.